citp/privacy-policy-historical/o/op/opt/optumbank.com.md

-> *The following text is extracted and transformed from the optumbank.com privacy policy that was archived on 2015-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151008054920id_/http%3A//www.optumbank.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the optumbank.com privacy policy that was archived on 2017-02-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170224084528id_/https%3A//www.optumbank.com/privacy-policy.html) for the most accurate reproduction.*

-# Website Privacy Policy - OptumBank.com
+# Privacy Policy - OptumBank.com

-**Financial Privacy Rule Notice
+##### Financial Privacy Rule Notice

-**To read more about our privacy policy as it applies to Optum Bank as a regulated financial institution, and OptumHealth Financial Services, please [click here](https://web.archive.org/web/20151008054920id_/http://www.optumbank.com/privacy-policy/~/media/D50700EC659F42E2835AC1D2C4C092A7.pdf), which links to our Financial Notice of Privacy Practices.
+****To read more about our privacy policy as it applies to Optum Bank as a regulated financial institution, and OptumHealth Financial Services, please[click here](https://web.archive.org/content/dam/optumbank/resources/ns/045-0132-Privacy-Notice.pdf), which links to our Financial Notice of Privacy Practices.

-**Social Security Number Protection Policy**
+##### Social Security Number Protection Policy

 Protecting personal information is important to Optum.
 It is our policy to protect the confidentiality of Social Security numbers ("SSNs”) that we receive or collect in the course of business.
 We secure the confidentiality of SSNs through various means, including physical, technical, and administrative safeguards that are designed to protect against unauthorized access.
 It is our policy to limit access to SSNs to that which is lawful, and to prohibit unlawful disclosure of SSNs.

-**Website Privacy Policy**
+##### Website Privacy Policy

-**_Introduction_**
+**Introduction**
 We recognize that the privacy of your personal information is important.
 The purpose of this policy is to let you know how we handle the information collected through the use of this website.
 Portions of this website may describe privacy practices applicable to specific types of information or to information provided on specific web pages.

 This policy does not apply to information collected through other means such as by telephone or in person, although that information may be protected by other privacy policies.
 As used in this policy, terms such as “we” or “our” and “Company” refer to Optum and its current and future affiliated entities, including our parent company UnitedHealth Group.

 This website is intended for a United States audience.
 Any information you provide, including any personal information, will be transferred to and processed by a computer server located within the United States.

-**_Cookies and Tracking_**
+**Cookies and Tracking**
 The Company uses various technologies, which may include “cookie” technology, to gather information from our website visitors such as pages visited and how often they are visited, and to enable certain features on this website.
 “Cookies” are small text files that may be placed on your computer when you visit a website or click on a URL.
 Cookies may include “single-session cookies” which generally record information during only a single visit to a website and then are erased, and “persistent” cookies, which are generally stored on a computer unless or until they are deleted or are set to expire.

 You may disable cookies and similar items by adjusting your browser preferences at any time; however, this may limit your ability to take advantage of all the features on this website.
 You may also manage the use of “flash” technologies, with the [Flash management tools](http://www.adobe.com/devnet/security.html) available at Adobe's website.
 Note that we do not currently respond to web browser “Do Not Track” signals that provide a method to opt out of the collection of information about online activities over time and across third-party websites or online services because, among other reasons, there is no common definition of such signals and no industry-accepted standards for how such signals should be interpreted.